diyordaniyor/HTMLClass1/README.md

-# HTMLClass1

-Front End Development (Day 1 of 2)
+# Front End Development (Day 1 of 2)

-HTML
+# HTML

     Hypertext Markup Language
-Not a Programming Language
+- Not a Programming Language
-Used to build structure of website
+- Used to build structure of website
-CSS
+# CSS
     Cascading Style Sheet Language
-Not a programming language
+- Not a programming language
-Used to style website
+- Used to style website
-JavaScript
+# JavaScript
     Programming language, add interactivity.
-Objective :
+### Objective :
-Basic idea about how websites are built
+1.Basic idea about how websites are built
-Understand common html tags
+2.Understand common html tags
-Understand common html attributes
+3.Understand common html attributes
-Understand HTML DOM Hierachy
+4.Understand HTML DOM Hierachy
-Build simple structure with common html elemnts
+5.Build simple structure with common html elemnts
-Add simple styling with common css
+6.Add simple styling with common css
-Understand how CSS target elements to add styles Extreme basic javascript
+7.Understand how CSS target elements to add styles
+8.Extreme basic javascript
-Understand how javascript identify elements to add interactivity Let’s create our first HTML file
+9.Understand how javascript identify elements to add interactivity
+### Let’s create our first HTML file
-Create a new folder on your Desktop called: HTML_Class Drag and drop into Sublime Text
+1.Create a new folder on your Desktop called: HTML_Class
+Drag and drop into Sublime Text
 Create a new file inside of the HTML_Class folder
 File > New File